What is the Google Panda Update?

 - User Experience: Factors such as high bounce rates or low dwell time of visitors on a website can indicate that the page does not offer any added value and thus be rated negatively by the Panda Update.

-Overall, the Panda update has helped to significantly improve the quality of Google's search results by rewarding high-quality content and penalizing low-quality content.
-Therefore, it is more important than ever for webmasters and SEOs to pay attention to the creation of high-quality, relevant and useful content in order to be successful in search results.
+Overall, the Panda update has helped to significantly improve the quality of search results in Google by rewarding high-quality content and penalizing low-quality content.
+It is therefore for Webmaster It is now more important than ever for SEOs to create high-quality, relevant and useful content in order to be successful in search results.

 Google Panda Update Myths